All eyes are on whether the euro-yen pair, which has fallen, will recover following the release of economic indicators.

 - Germany's Consumer Price Index

-In the U.S. currency market yesterday, the Canadian dollar fell against the yen.
-The CAD/JPY pair dropped from 109.007 to 107.313.
-The 20-period moving average on the hourly chart acted as resistance.On the 4-hour chart, the decline along the -2σ Bollinger Band continues, while on the daily chart, the pullback continues after the 200-day moving average capped the upside.
-We will need to watch whether the Canadian dollar continues to weaken against the yen heading into the weekend.
+In U.S. currency trading the previous day, the Canadian dollar fell against the yen.
+The CAD/JPY pair fell from 109.007 to 107.313.
+The 20-period moving average on the hourly chart acted as resistance.On the 4-hour chart, the decline along the -2σ Bollinger Band continues, while on the daily chart, the pullback—which began after the 200-day moving average capped the upside—is ongoing.
+We will be watching to see if the Canadian dollar continues to weaken against the yen heading into the weekend.